rlivingsus/misc/standaloneBooks.md

 - McDonald, Ed: Blackwing
 - McFate, Sean: The New Rules of War
 - McGrath, Ben: Riverman: An American Odyssey
-- McGuire, Seanan: Where the Drowned Girls Go
+- McGuire, Seanan: Where the Drowned Girls Go; OCTOBER DAYE: .5)Rat-Catcher, 1)Rosemary and Rue,
 - McMaster, HR: Dereliction of Duty: Lyndon Johnson, Robert McNamara, The Joint Chiefs of Staff, and the Lies that Led to Vietnam
 - McNeill, Graham: Ultramarines Omnibus
 - McQuiston, Casey: One Last Stop